 A. Hi, Craig and readers.

-As has often been said, the internet is a gigantic one-room schoolhouse; so sometimes it's hard to find the information you are looking for at the level you wish.
-But here's a simple explanation about why it is hard to anodize certain types of aluminum: only the aluminum per se can be anodized, not the other stuff that may be in it like silicon, copper, zinc, etc.
+The internet is a gigantic one-room schoolhouse; so sometimes it's hard to find the information you're looking for at the level you wish.
+But here's a quick explanation about why it's hard to anodize certain types of aluminum: only the aluminum per se can be anodized, not the other stuff that may be in an alloy or casting like the silicon, copper, zinc, etc.

 Some grades of aluminum (and all castings) have a lot of that other stuff.
-That other stuff doesn't etch away, doesn't get converted to aluminum oxide, and just turns into a gray to black smut which may be porous or speckled, but won't be bright or smooth, and won't dye to the colors you'd like.
-The more of that other stuff, the less satisfactory the anodizing.
+That other stuff doesn't etch away easily, doesn't get converted to glassy looking aluminum oxide, but just turns into a gray to black smut which may be porous or speckled, won't be bright or smooth, and won't dye to the colors you'd like.
+So the more of that other stuff, the less satisfactory the anodizing.

 The next point, that James Watts mentioned, is that even if you do dye it, most dyes are organic and subject to degradation from high heat.
 So you probably need a special inorganic dye for an under-hood application.
 Those inorganic dyes, which are also used for architectural anodizing are applied by methods called "integral color anodizing" or "two step anodizing" but tend to be champagne to bronze to brown in color.
 Purple sounds unlikely for an inorganic dye; before the days of synthetic inorganic dyes, purple was so rare and difficult that it was reserved for royalty :-)

 Ted Mooney, P.E.
 RET